agroza/aif/README.md

 ```
 Usage is:
   aif.exe [-help] [-setup] [-mixer] [-init | -wss | -sb ] [-quiet] [-status]
+    [-lineout=on|off]

 Where:
   -help     shows this screen; all other parameters are ignored
   -setup    starts the setup program; all other parameters are ignored
   -mixer    starts the volume mixer program
   -init     initializes the audio interface to preset mode
   -wss      initializes the audio interface to Windows Sound System mode
   -sb       initializes the audio interface to Sound Blaster mode
   -quiet    reduces text verbosity
   -status   displays the current audio interface configuration
+  -lineout  enables or disabled Line Out; all other parameters are ignored

 Examples:
   aif.exe -init